About this site

 I’ve get lots of emails asking about advertising on this site.
 So, here’s the policy:

 Notes from a Linguistic Mystic will not run any paid advertisements at all on this site, nor will I allow paid “guest content”, nor display your advertising infographic.

 I’m maintaining this site for fun and as a service to the internet, not for profit, and the cost of doing so is still very low.
 Ads annoy me, they’re a vector for viruses and spyware, they’re mostly lies anyways, and I’ve decided that advertising is not something I’d like to include here.
-So, I won’t sell your product, link to your page, or feature your SEO-laden blog post or infographic.
+So, I won’t display your ad, link to your page, or feature your SEO-laden blog post or infographic.
 And if you see an ad on this page, your machine has been hacked.

 Mind you, I still reserve the right to review and link to products and services that I find useful, but when I do, I’m just passing on a recommendation to my readers.
-You can rest assured that any time such a link appears, it’s just a personal endorsement, and that there’s no sponsorship or other sketchy exchanges happening in the background.
+You can rest assured that any time such a link appears, it’s just a personal endorsement, and potential any conflicts of interest (such as review copies) will be stated explicitly in the relevant places.

 Perhaps you’ve noticed that in some of my posts, I’ll use constructions like “nobody knows their own strengths” or “when a reader is saddened by a story, they won’t come back”.
 I’d like to comment a little bit on why I’ve chosen to use these constructions, and why I think it’s justified to do so.